 Legal Translators for Admiralty and Maritime Lawyers

-We’ve blogged about legal translation services for maritime litigation.
+We’ve blogged about legal translation services for maritime litigation and for litigation involving cruise lines.
 One of the most fascinating things about the law – in any country, particularly industrialized nations – is the source of the law’s authority.
 We all tend to go about our lives having implicitly signed onto the social contract that we are governed by the law of the place in which we reside.
 Yet, we often fail to consider precisely from where the authority, or the power, of that law comes from.

 As you likely know, in the United States the supreme law of the land is the United States Constitution.
 That is the source of all federal law in this country.
 Thus, any federal law in our country derives its authority from the U.S. Constitution.
 Of course, that is why a law that runs afoul of the Constitution is null and void because it is “unconstitutional.”